eth-protocol-fellows/cohort-five/program-guide/participation-guide.md

 ## Get help from Mentors

 The EPF has a pool of [mentors](./mentors.md) that are here to assist your process.
-They can unlock roadblocks that you are having, give feedback on your progress, or help point you in the right direction if you are stuck.
+They can unlock roadblocks, give feedback on your progress, or help point you in the right direction if you are stuck.
 Mentors are NOT here to teach you how to do things, tell you what to do or hold you accountable to your project.

-Please be respectful of mentors’ time.
+>Please be respectful of mentors’ time.
 Try to figure it out on your own first.
 If asking for help is necessary, be concise and direct.

 *How to interact with mentors*
 - Ask a question in the #protocol-fellowship channel and tag them.